Rose (Doctor Who episode): Writing and filming

-During writing Davies had trouble coming up with how Mickey was supposed to be captured by the Nestene Consciousness while waiting for Rose in the car, and finally realised he could be lured by a plastic wheelie bin.
+During writing, Davies had trouble coming up with how Mickey would be captured by the Nestene Consciousness while waiting for Rose in the car, and finally realised he could be lured by a plastic wheelie bin.
 He commented that such instances of the ordinary being made scary made Doctor Who unique.
 Davies had to take out "oblique" references to the Autons being like terrorists, as the Eye was once a target of a terrorist attack.
-The entrance of the Doctor was something much debated; Tranter and other members of the production team wanted it to be more dramatic, but the scene was never reshot.
-Davies remarked that it reflects Rose's point of view, whereas a more dramatic entrance would reflect the audience's excitement at the Doctor coming back.
+The entrance of the Doctor was much debated; Tranter and other members of the production team wanted it to be more dramatic, but the scene was never reshot.
+Davies remarked that it reflected Rose's point of view, whereas a more dramatic entrance would have reflected the audience's excitement at the Doctor coming back.
 The scene in which the Auton arm attacks in the Tylers' flat was originally much longer, but was revised.
 The episode originally underran by several minutes, and a scene with the Doctor and Rose walking was added a month or so later.

 Davies wanted the Doctor to realise that Rose has something to offer to his cause.
 Their holding hands while running was meant to signify that they were a team, despite him not asking her yet, and they were not to question their relationship.
-The episode was intended to be presented from Rose's point-of-view.
+The episode was intended to be presented from Rose's point of view.
 For audience identification purposes, Davies wanted the alien menace to be easily mistaken as human, so that it was plausible for Rose to do so.
 Davies felt that there was no need to create a new monster, as the Autons met these criteria.
 The Auton sequences were difficult to film because the costumes were uncomfortable for the actors, which meant that frequent breaks from filming were needed.
 Computer-generated imagery (CGI) was used in post-production to cover up the zipper on the back of the necks of the Auton costumes.
 Davies wanted to recreate the scene of the Autons breaking out of shop windows from their first appearance in Spearhead from Space, although he had the budget to actually smash the glass instead of just cutting around it like in Spearhead.